barichd/brailleorch/borframework.md

 This is a detailed framework of BrailleOrch, braille music transcription software for advanced formatting and publishing purpose.
 The final software will convert [Musicxml](http://www.musicxml.org) files, or via a separate plugin, Sibelius files, into our extended Braille Music Markup Language (BMML) format (originally created, developed and copyrighted by [Veia Progetti s.r.l.](http://www.veia.it), Italy, as free software.
 See copyright information in the BMML package for details), which can be flexibly edited and modified, to fulfill most of the requirements of braille music publishment.

 Currently, most of the braille music transcription services still prefer to use traditional manual method to transcribe print music into braille, which is both expensive and time consuming.
 Although there are some free and commercial softwares available for braille music transcription, they are not accepted by transcribers due to their various limitations.
 What's more, although composers and mainstream music publishers use notation softwares, they are not willing to provide their source files out of office in case of copyright infringement.
 So it's very difficult to find high-quality original notation sources for authentic transcription.
 Our goal is to develop a software which makes braille music transcription as easy and smart as possible, and solves copyright problems, building a bridge between composers/publishers and braille music transcribers, and paving the last one kilometer of the way for blind musicians to easily access music scores like sighted people.

-Since this software is free, and under GPL and Veia free software licenses, anyone who are willing to help us can join in to develop and enhance it.
-We welcome people around the world to do anything making convenience to braille music production for blind musicians.

 **********